Miss Diva 2024

 Miss Diva 2024 was the 12th edition of the Miss Diva pageant.
-The edition is officially titled as LIVA Miss Diva 2.0 to signify the substantial changes made to the pageant's format compared to its previous editions.
+The edition was called LIVA Miss Diva 2.0 to signify the substantial changes made to the pageant's format compared to its previous editions.

-Andrea Aguilera, Miss Supranational 2023 from Ecuador, crowned Ayushree Malik as Miss Diva Supranational 2025 at the end of the event.
-She will represent India at the upcoming Miss Supranational 2025 pageant, to be held in June in Poland.
+Andrea Aguilera, Miss Supranational 2023 from Ecuador, crowned Ayushree Malik as Miss Diva Supranational 2024 at the end of the event.
+She went on to represent India at the Miss Supranational 2025 pageant, held in June in Poland.

-Ketut Permata Juliastrid, the reigning Miss Cosmo 2024, crowned Vipra Mehta as 'Miss Diva Cosmo 2025'.
-She will represent India at the Miss Cosmo 2025 pageant in Vietnam.
+Ketut Permata Juliastrid, the reigning Miss Cosmo 2024, crowned Vipra Mehta as 'Miss Diva Cosmo 2024'.
+She represented India at the Miss Cosmo 2025 pageant in Vietnam.